ibm-cloud-docs/EventStreams/using_rest_producer.md

        Example Header:  –H "Authorization: Bearer $token"
 3. Headers:

-    The Content-Type and the Accept headers must be set to `application/json`.
+    Set the Content-Type and the Accept headers to `application/json`.

        Example Headers:  –H "Content-Type: application/json" -H "Accept: application/json"
 4. Payload:

-    The payload for v2 endpoint should be provided in JSON format.
+    Provide the payload for the v2 endpoint in JSON format.
 The message key, headers, and data can be defined in the payload.
-The headers can be specified in the form of a list, whose values should be base64 encoded.
+You can specify the headers in the form of a list, with values that are base64 encoded.
 However, the message key and headers are optional.

        Example payload:
        {